GospelSounders/adventhymnals/content/02.christ-in-song/06.401-500/03.421-430/01.The-Best-of-Days/docs.md

 ---
+title: |
-title: 421.
-The Best of Days
+    421. The Best of Days - Christ in Song
 metadata:
-    description:
+    description: |
+        Christ in Song 421.
+The Best of Days.
+This is the day of rest; Our failing strength renew; On weary brain and troubled breast Shed thou thy fresh'ning dew.
+    keywords:  |
-    keywords: Christ in Song, The Best of Days, This is the day of rest,
+        Christ in Song, adventhymnals, advent hymnals, The Best of Days, This is the day of rest.
     author: Brian Onang'o
 ---

+#### Advent Hymnals
 ## 421. THE BEST OF DAYS
+####  Christ in Song,

 ```txt
 1.